Zeta Phi Eta

-Zeta Phi Eta (ΖΦΗ) is a national professional fraternity in Communication Arts and Sciences founded on October 10, 1893.
-It is recognized as the oldest professional fraternity for women, though membership is now co-ed.
+Zeta Phi Eta (ΖΦΗ) is an American professional fraternity for communication arts and sciences.
+It was founded in 1893 at Northwestern University in Evanston, Illinois.
+It is recognized as the oldest professional fraternity for women, although its membership is now co-educational.

 History

-Zeta Phi Eta was founded in 1893 as the first professional Communications fraternity at Northwestern University in Evanston Illinois.
-The organization began in when Edith deVore conceived the idea of a club exclusively for students of the School of Oratory (later the School of Communication).
-DeVore was joined by Molly Connor, Laurine Wright, Maude Newell, and Leila Little, and the group called itself the "F.O.E. club", vowing to be a Friend of Each, Each Our Friend.
-The women held secret meetings before receiving formal approval for the Zeta Phi Eta sorority in 1894 from Dr. Cumnock, Dean of the School of Oratory.
+Zeta Phi Eta was originally formed as the F.O.E.
+Club at Northwestern University in Evanston, Illinois, on October 10, 1893, as the first professional oratory arts fraternity.
+Edith deVore conceived the idea of a club for students of the School of Oratory (later the School of Communication).
+DeVore was joined by Molly Connor, Lelia LIttle, Maude Newell, and Laurine Wright.
+The group called itself the F.O.E.
+Club, vowing to be a "Friend of Each, Each Our Friend".
+The women met in secret before receiving formal approval for the Zeta Phi Eta fraternity from the dean of the School of Oratory in 1894.